 To embrace all that God has put before us, we need every member of Pleasant Hope to be a tither.
 And anyone who is not a member, but is a supporter, we would like for them to consider being a consistent giver to this ministry.

 We request that giving be consistent, regular, and automatic because what God has for us is also consistent, regular, and automatic.
-We want to get everything God has for us to make a difference in our individual lives, but in the community as well.
+We want to get everything God has for us to make a difference in our individual lives, and in the community as well.
 Partnering with our members and supporters, I’m sure we can get it done.

 Rev. Anika Wilson Brown, Union Temple Baptist Church, Washington, D.C.